OpenGene/VisualMSI/README.md

 options:
   -i, --in                     input sorted bam/sam file for the case (tumor) sample.
 STDIN will be read from if it's not specified (string [=-])
   -n, --normal                 input sorted bam/sam file for the paired normal sample (tumor-normal mode).
 If not specified, VisualMSI will run in case-only mode. (string [=])
-  -t, --target                 the bed file (chr, start, end, name) to give the MSI targets (string) -r, --ref                    reference fasta file name (should be an uncompressed .fa/.fasta file) (string)
+  -t, --target                 the TSV file (chr, start, end, name) to give the MSI targets (string) -r, --ref                    reference fasta file name (should be an uncompressed .fa/.fasta file) (string)

   # options for setting thresholds